Kessler syndrome: Current status

 In 2023, Anelí Bongers and José L. Torres calibrated an economic model to estimate an aggregate threshold value of 72,000 satellites to prevent a Kessler syndrome scenario and explore space debris' unique negative externality, noting that space debris is unique from other forms of pollution due to its direct effect on capital assets.
 The authors emphasize that the model is simplified and does not distinguish between LEO and GEO, stating "this figure should be considered as a first approximation to the economic capacity of space in terms of the number of a representative satellite," and encouraged further economic analysis of space activities to inform debris mitigation policies.

-In 2024, Jon Kelvey noted in an overview article that "the scientific community hasn't yet reached a consensus about whether the Kessler Syndrome has begun, or, if it has not begun, how bad it will be when it starts.
+In 2024, Jon Kelvey noted in an overview article: "The scientific community hasn't yet reached a consensus about whether the Kessler Syndrome has begun, or, if it has not begun, how bad it will be when it starts.
 There is consensus, however, that the basic concept is sound and that the space community needs to clean up its act."

+An analysis in 2025 reported that a large solar storm could knock out the ability to issue avoidance maneuvers of satellites long enough to result in collisions, thus potentially setting into motion a Kessler syndrome, and that there would be less than about three days to take action.
+This was significantly worse than in 2018 when there were fewer satellites in orbit.
+The Collision Realization and Significant Harm (CRASH) Clock was developed for calculations involving a solar storm since the Kessler syndrome anticipates a decades-long process.